What is NACDD?

 The Role of NACDD

-• Provide leadership, education, and attention on national issues and policy affecting all people with Intellectual and Developmental Disabilities (I/DD)
+• Provide leadership, education, and attention on national issues and policy affecting all people with developmental disabilities (DD)

-• Advocate to Congress and federal government agencies on the public policy agenda that supports people with I/DD and federal regulations that govern the DD Councils
+• Advocate to Congress and federal government agencies on the public policy agenda that supports people with DD and federal regulations that govern the DD Councils

 • Secure strong funding for the State DD Councils through the Congressional appropriations process

-• Provide Technical Assistance to our member DD Council staff to ensure they properly support their Council for success
+• Provide Technical Assistance to its member DD Council staff to ensure they properly support their Council for success

 10 Ways NACDD is Shaping the Future